Thinking About Thinking (Metacognition)

 A concept (more towards the field of mathematics) and a variable/parameter (more towards the field of physics) are the two main players.
 The difference is in their treatment: both can be visualised, but the former exists in abstract space whereas the latter exists in physical space (e.g our physical reality).

 For physical variables, we can use these measurements to visualise from a perspective.
-E.g put yourself in the perspective of a proton in an nucleus (it sounds silly but maybe this works).
+E.g put yourself in the perspective of a proton in an nucleus.
 Physics formalises this: aka how to simulate or think about this ‘correctly’ and ‘accurately’.
-This idea of visual perspective has an interesting cross-reference to the humanistic framework (down below).

 Another idea is that of dependency, whereby to understand or make connections of certain concepts, there must be a backlog graph of existing concepts that you have to build in sequential fashion, aka prerequisites.